Robots (2005 video game): Summary

-PC/PS2/Xbox/GameCube Plot:
+PC/PS2/Xbox/GameCube version

 A robot named Rodney Copperbottom decides to leave his home at Rivet Town and head to Robot City to realize his dream of working for his childhood hero, Bigweld.
 He makes a flying robot called Wonderbot out of scrap before he leaves.
-At the city, he goes to Bigweld's factory, but realizes that Bigweld is mysteriously absent, and finds out that the factory is currently being run by a robot by the name of Phineas T. Ratchet, who hatches an evil plan to create more futuristic robots like himself and destroying old robots made out of scrap.
-Rodney also meets a gang of colorful outmodes called the Rusties, who are also affected from the change Ratchet has made.
+At the city, he goes to Bigweld's factory, but realizes that Bigweld is mysteriously absent, and finds out that the factory is currently being run by a robot by the name of Phineas T. Ratchet, who hatches an evil plan to create more futuristic robots like himself and destroy old robots made out of scrap.
+Rodney also meets a gang of colorful outmodes called the Rusties, who are also affected by the change Ratchet has made.
 A robot named Jack Hammer tells Rodney that there are many scrap parts in the sewers of Robot City and that Rodney can go collect the scrap in order to keep the Rusties alive.
 After doing so, Rodney and the Rusties go to Bigweld's Mansion to find Bigweld.
 Bigweld agrees to help Rodney and the Rusties, and sets off with Rodney to stop Ratchet and save all robot-kind.

-DS/GBA Plot:
+DS/GBA version

-The DS/GBA plot is basically the same, though the open ended nature of the world means there are a few more diversions.
-You begin in a Train Station having left Rivet City as Rodney Copperbottom, and after a brief jaunt through the city you approach Bigweld's Factory, but are told they no longer seek inventors.
+The DS/GBA plot is basically the same, though the open-ended nature of the world means there are a few more diversions.
+The player begins in a Train Station having left Rivet City as Rodney Copperbottom, and after a brief jaunt through the city you approach Bigweld's Factory, but are told they no longer seek inventors.
 You sneak into the place and accidentally interrupt a meeting held by Phineas T. Ratchet, who immediately kicks you out.

 After being tossed into the underground, Rodney explores and comes across a group of outmodes collectively named the Rusties.
 They mention that Bigweld has been gone for a long time, and that Ratchet seems to be wanting to destroy them for unknown reasons.
 Rodney assists a robot named Jack Hammer with a favor, and he informs the player that there's a party going on in the northern part of the map.
 Rodney ventures there, has a scuffle with Ratchet, and travels to Bigweld's Mansion.
 You find the old robot, who initially thinks your cause is lost, but decides to assist Rodney anyhow.

 He returns to his factory with you in tow, and you come across him being attacked by Ratchet.
 Rodney escapes by riding Bigweld in another boss fight until he falls into Madame Gasket's lair.
 You follow quickly and eventually fight the old robot herself, finally putting an end to the tyranny that has been plaguing the city.